DBirmingham/sparta_nasa_api_som/README.md

 ## Getting Started

 Clone the sparta_nasa_api_som folder to your personal computer to begin looking at the test files.
+Apply for a NASA API key [here](https://api.nasa.gov/api.html#NeoWS).
+With the dotenv gem create your own .env file containing an API key, if unsure follow the links provided detailing usage of dotenv.

 ### Prerequisites